HOW TO GO ABOUT MOVING HOUSE IN BERLIN

 By law, the maximum notice period in Germany is three months.
 If the notice period in your rental contract exceeds that, have a discussion with your landlord or property management company as soon as possible to work out your moving date.
 If necessary, contact the Berliner Mieterverien or consult a lawyer if something doesn’t feel right.

-2) Book A Day Off Work
+2) Book a Day Off Work

 As I moved across the planet on three separate occasions, I feel like I’m a professional at parting with my belongings.
 Why move items you don’t use or intend to keep?

 Moving is expensive and being able to earn extra cash at this time is always helpful.
 If you’re looking to sell any big-ticket items like furniture or appliances, start with family and friends to avoid dealing with creepy or unreliable strangers.
-Before advertising my belongings to the general public, I posted photos, along with descriptions and selling prices on Facebook.
-Many people reached out and arranged a date and time to pick up the items they wished to buy from me.
-A bunch of my old furniture now resides with family and friends across Toronto and beyond.

 What I couldn’t sell to family and friends, I made available to the general public.
-Berliners can usually find success on sites like eBay and Craigslist.
+Berliners can usually find success on sites like eBay Kleinanzeigene and Craigslist.
 There are also Facebook groups like Sell Your Stuff Berlin, Girls Sell Stuff Berlin, Sell and Buy Your Stuff Berlin, and Sell Your Furniture Berlin.

 Anything that you can’t sell, give away as Berliners are big into DIY and love second-hand things.
-As I always like to help out my family and friends first, I held “Come take all my stuff” parties, where I’d invite everyone to help themselves to my belongings.
+As I always like to help out my family and friends first, I’ve held “Come take all my stuff” parties, where I invite people to come to my flat and help themselves to my belongings.
 Again, eBay and Craigslist also work for giving your stuff away.
 There’s also the massively popular Facebook group with more than 100,000 people, Free Your Stuff Berlin.
-I just gave away my old TV away to a Ukrainian family who’d recently arrived in Berlin and needed things to set up their new flat.
+I use this group all of the time, even once giving away my TV to a Ukrainian family who’d recently arrived in Berlin and needed things to set up their new flat.
+Read our guide on how to help Ukrainians in Berlin.

-You can further consider donating things to charity.
+You can also consider donating things to charity.
 For example, you can stuff your old clothes and shoes into any of the charity boxes you see around Berlin.
 Other options include leaving stuff in your building’s hallway or out on the street.
 It won’t take long for your items to be snapped up.
 Failing that, you can take your items to BSR to be recycled properly.
-You can also have BSR come and pick up larger items that you need to get rid of, like a mattress or couch.
-Using their services is a bit expensive, but cheaper if you can plan up to a month in advance.
+You can even have BSR come and pick up larger items that you need to get rid of, like a mattress or couch.
+Using their services is a bit expensive (dtarts at €50), but is cheaper if you can plan up to a month in advance.

 Whatever you do, don’t leave large items on the street.
 This isn’t cool, as it makes the city look like a trash dump and ends up costing someone else a lot of money to have it taken away.
+Berlin also recently starting levying big fines for people who do this!

-4) Borrow, Find, Rent, Or Buy Moving Boxes
+4) Borrow, Find, Rent, or Buy Moving Boxes

 Ask your family, friends, or colleagues if they still have any boxes from their last move.
 Check with your employer to see if they have any they’re not using – I ended up being able to borrow some moving boxes from my work for one of my moves.
 You can also do a little scavenging and find boxes in your building’s recycling bins, your local grocery store, etc.

-Another possibility is to rent boxes.
-Use Boxie24, to rent boxes, and buy other moving supplies for a low price.
-They can deliver at a day’s notice and later, even pick them up for free.
-Not only is this environmentally friendly, but their service is also cheaper than buying boxes outright.
 Their boxes are also durable, protecting your items from weather damage or getting broken during the move.
 I used them when I last moved and the boxes were perfect – nothing broke during the move and as it was raining that day, nothing got wet either.
 Note – there’s a minimum order of 20 boxes.

 For you ballers out there, you can buy boxes from this Shurgard.
 They have all the supplies you need from bubble wrap to packing tape, and a wide assortment and size of boxes, including wardrobe boxes.
 Ordering online is not an option, so just visit one of their locations throughout Berlin.
 You can also find tons of moving materials for order on Amazon.
-But if you can, be eco-friendly by renting boxes or reusing ones gifted from others.

 5) Pack Your Life Away